-We sell our platform throughout the world and intend to continue to expand our international sales efforts.
-Through our direct sales efforts, we sell to customers of all sizes, and primarily focus these efforts on our enterprise and mid-size customers, including our third-party reseller customers.
+We sell our platform throughout the world to customers of all sizes, including our enterprise, mid-size, and third-party reseller customers.
 In transactions with resellers, we are only a party to the transaction with the reseller and are not a party to the reseller's transaction with its customer.
+We are also developing programs comprised of technology companies and consultants to promote the Yext platform to their customers.

 Our sales organization varies by market within each country and will change over time as we build critical mass and address various verticals within a market.
-As of January 31, 2020, we had approximately 250 quota-carrying sales representatives compared to approximately 170 as of January 31, 2019.
-We plan to continue to grow our sales and marketing organization as we expand globally.
+Our quotacarrying sales representatives were approximately 250 at both January 31, 2021 and 2020.

 We offer annual and multi-year subscriptions to our platform.
-Revenue is a function of the number of customers, the number of licenses with each customer, the package to which each customer subscribes, the price of the package and renewal rates.
-Beginning in October 2015, we began pricing new subscriptions in a discrete range of packages, with pricing based on specified feature sets and the number of locations managed by the customer with our platform.
-More recently, we began pricing subscriptions based not only on the number of physical locations, but also on the number of persons and other entities managed on our platform, such as physicians, wealth advisors and insurance agents and events among others.
-We refer to these locations, persons and other entities collectively as "licenses," which we believe reflects the breadth of our business and our current pricing methodology.
+Revenue is a function of the number of customers, the number of licenses or capacity purchased by each customer, the package to which each customer subscribes, the price of the package and renewal rates.
+Our subscriptions are offered in a discrete range of packages, with pricing based on specified feature sets and the number of entities managed on our platform, such as locations, persons and events among others.
+We refer to these locations, persons, and other entities collectively as "licenses."